Pete Freitag Pete Freitag

 Now we are limiting the .js to show up only at the end of the file.

-What if you want a listing of all file extensions and the count of files in a directory?
+Listing all file extensions and the count of files in a directory

-Here's one way to print out a list of extensions and the number of files of each type:
+Here's one way to print out a list of extensions and the count the number of files of each type in the directory:

 find /some/dir -type f | grep -o ".[^.]\+$" | sort | uniq -c